Emadgnia/emadgnia.github.io/_posts/2022-05-16-NetworkingWorkshop.md

 ### Material

-You can find the workshop materials here: `/assets/NetworkDebuggingTools.pdf`{: .filepath} or download it from [here](https://docs.google.com/presentation/d/16pCPJIRgOO4Ei3xg5crrWUCSWWqm3QvjC51ezT4q_YE/edit?usp=sharing).
+You can find the workshop materials in below or download it from [here](https://docs.google.com/presentation/d/16pCPJIRgOO4Ei3xg5crrWUCSWWqm3QvjC51ezT4q_YE/edit?usp=sharing).

+{% pdf "/assets/NetworkDebuggingTools.pdf" %}